Ohio City Community Safety Programs and Services

 Home Safety improvement program

 Ohio City Incorporated, in partnership with the Second District, will provide free safety audits to residents who are interested in improving their home's security.
 After completing a safety audit conducted by the Cleveland Police, OCI members* are eligible for reimbursements for 50% of the cost of improvements, up to $250.
 Safety upgrades can include new locks, doors, windows, lighting or any upgrade suggested by Cleveland Police.
-Residents make the upgrades themselves and then submit receipts for reimbursement to Ohio City Incorporated.**
+Residents make the upgrades themselves and then submit receipts for reimbursement to Ohio City Incorporated.** Members of the Ohio City Incorporated Board of Directors are eligible to have a safety audit conducted but are not eligible to receive the reimbursement.

 *-In order to qualify for the reimbursement portion of the program, residents must be a member of Ohio City Inc. Information regarding free membership can be found at ohiocity.org/membership